googleapis/google-cloud-cpp/doc/packaging.md

 ```

 The following steps will install libraries and tools in `/usr/local`.
 By
-default CentOS-7 does not search for shared libraries in these directories,
+default, CentOS-7 does not search for shared libraries in these directories,
 there are multiple ways to solve this problem, the following steps are one
 solution: